ThePirateStore/Angular4Cli-VisualStudio2017/README.md

 ## Start

-Start by typing
+Start by

+**BEFORE OPEN IN Visual Studio 2017**:
 `npm install`

-at the level of the "package.json" file
+At the level of the "package.json" file

 ### Run Option 1

-You can just press "play" inside Visual Studio to get started.
+Just press "play" inside Visual Studio: http://localhost:5900/ Break point in debug works!

-If you change the *.ts-files you need to run again

 ### Run Option 2

-`ng serve` will run angular-cli serve you, starting only the NG Live Development Server http://localhost:4200
+`ng serve` will run angular-cli serve you: http://localhost:4200